 All children will have a reading diary so that they, and parents, can track their reading.
 It is the school’s expectation that the reading diary should be completed 3 times a week by a parent/carer.
 Those who meet this expectation, when the reading diary is completed by the class teacher each week, will be rewarded with house points.

 Our reading books in Early Years, Year 1 and Year 2 are all phonetically decodable.
 Alongside the RWI books we use in school we have decodable books by Oxford Reading Tree, RWI Book Bag Books and Phonics Bug for your child to bring home.

 Older children can access Oxford Reading Tree and Treetops books in addition to the vast array of books from our school library.
-All children in KS2 who are not on a reading scheme book independently choose a books from the school or class library which is closely matched to their own reading ability.
+All children in KS2 who are not on a reading scheme book independently choose a book from the school or class library which is closely matched to their own reading ability.
 This ensures that we can monitor the progress of each child and check that they are reading the most appropriate books for their age and ability.
-Year 6 children use the Accelerated Reader Programme.
+Children in key stage 2 use the Accelerated Reader Programme.
 Check out the parent guide here: Accelerated Reader Guide

 We want to help all our children to be successful readers who love reading.
 In order to decode (read) words children are taught through a systematic phonic approach.
 We hope that the information on this page will help you to understand our way of delivering phonics, and give you ideas for how you can help at home.
 If you have any questions about phonics at St Peter’s, please speak to your child’s class teacher.